Taking control of your superannuation by managing your own SMSF can be empowering, but comes with risk and responsibility.

 With an SMSF, you can select the fund’s investments, so it can be wise to know there are ways you can manage risk and volatility.

-Exchange traded funds (ETFs) are one tool you can use to give your SMSF diversity, access to other markets you might not otherwise be able to invest in easily, and provide strategy options.
+Exchange traded funds (ETFs) are one tool you can use to give investment portfolio diversification for your SMSF, access to other markets you might not otherwise be able to invest in easily, and provide strategy options.
 ETFs are investment funds that trade just like shares, with good liquidity and high transparency.
 Prices and holdings are reported online from various providers on a daily basis.

 Index based ETFs usually aim to track the performance of a specific market or strategy in an efficient and low-cost way.
 Active ETFs have a manager or team making decisions on the underlying portfolio allocation and usually charge a higher fee.
 Importantly, significant growth in ETFs has given SMSFs new opportunities to gain exposure to an array of asset classes across sectors, markets and geographies – without the uncertainty of individual stock picking.